what SMOOTH does

 | "processing is too aggressive" | raise SELECT (catches fewer resonances). reduce DEPTH. try MIX at 60–70%. |

-| "i hear artifacts" | reduce DEPTH below 12 dB. at extreme settings, cepstral smoothing is disabled for maximum surgical precision — artifacts may appear. |
+| "i hear artifacts" | reduce DEPTH below 12 dB. at extreme settings, cepstral smoothing is disabled for maximum surgical precision, and artifacts may appear. |

-| "CPU is too high" | SMOOTH targets <3% at 44.1 kHz. at higher sample rates, CPU increases proportionally. close other instances if needed. |
+| "CPU is too high" | SMOOTH targets <3% at 44.1 kHz on macOS (hardware-accelerated FFT).
+Windows CPU may be higher. at higher sample rates, CPU increases proportionally. |

 | "plugin doesn't appear in DAW" | rescan plugins in your DAW. check that VST3/AU files exist in ~/Library/Audio/Plug-Ins/. |